NightStar1208/NightStar1208/README.md

  </p>

 <h2>🔧Career Objective </h2>
-⚡ Motivated by a desire to evolve into an architect-level backend engineer, I am eager to leverage my current skills and continue expanding my knowledge.
-My goal is to lead in the design and development of complex backend systems, implementing robust and scalable solutions that align with industry best practices.<br/>
+⚡ Motivated by a desire to evolve into an architect-level frll-stack developer, I am eager to leverage my current skills and continue expanding my knowledge.
+My goal is to lead in the design and development of UI/UX and complex backend systems, implementing robust and scalable solutions that align with industry best practices.<br/>
 <h3 align="left">Learning Queue:</h3>
 <p align="left">
  <a href="https://www.djangoproject.com/" target="_blank" rel="noreferrer"> <img src="https://cdn.worldvectorlogo.com/logos/django.svg" alt="django" width="40" height="40"/> </a>